 Autism is treatable, yet many families cannot afford to provide their children with the Applied Behavior Analysis (ABA) treatment recommended by the Surgeon General.
 Numerous studies have proven the benefits of ABA treatment for children with Autism.
-At The Founders Center, we have seen approximately 70% of our students who receive ABA treatment through our preschool programs are able to transition into public school settings by the age of 6.
+At The Founders Center, we have seen approximately 70% of our students who receive ABA treatment through our early childhood programs are able to transition into public school settings by the age of 6.

 Unfortunately, even with the state mandate in Virginia for coverage of ABA services in most insurance policies, there exists a gap between what insurance will cover and what intensive programs like those offered by The Founders Center cost.
 Therefore, the mission of the Autism Grant is to make ABA based treatment available to financially disadvantaged children.

 The Autism Grant provides tuition scholarships to students enrolled in The Founders Center of Commonwealth Autism, a 501(c)3 organization.
 All donations to the Autism Grant are both tax deductible and eligible for corporate matches.

 If you are interested in applying for an Autism Grant:

 Applications for the Autism Grant are open only to families currently enrolled or pursuing enrollment at The Founders Center.
 Announcements are made to families when applications for grant funding will be available.
 Currently this is approximately twice per year in November and April.
 You may contact us for more information about the scholarship opportunities offered by this program.

 Here are some of the great kids whose lives have been positively impacted by the autism grant.